Did you know in Queensland the way to vote is different in state and local government elections? Find out how our different voting systems work.

 Vote for some or all by placing a one (1) in the box of your preferred candidate.
 You can then number some or all of remaining boxes in order of your preference according to the instructions on the ballot paper.

-In a local government election for an undivided council, you'll vote using the first-past-the-post (FPTP) voting system.
+In a local government election for an undivided council or multi-member divided council, you'll vote for your councillors using the first-past-the-post (FPTP) voting system.
 You'll mark the box next to the required number of candidates of your choice.

 For example, if four candidates are to be elected to council, voters must mark four boxes on the ballot paper.